Belconnen

 Belconnen features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Belconnen's dwelling structure, as per the latest Census, consisted of 0.5% houses and 99.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Belconnen was at 11.8%, with mortgaged dwellings at 22.0% and rented ones at 66.2%.
-The median monthly mortgage repayment in Belconnen was $1,517, below the Australian Capital Territory average of $2,000.
-The median weekly rent figure for Belconnen was $430, matching the Australian Capital Territory's figure but significantly higher than the national average of $375.
-Nationally, Belconnen's mortgage repayments were lower than the Australian average of $1,863.
+Belconnen's dwelling structures, as per the latest Census, consisted of 0.5% houses and 99.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with the Australian Capital Territory's structure of 63.3% houses and 36.7% other dwellings.
+Home ownership in Belconnen stood at 11.8%, with mortgaged dwellings at 22.0% and rented ones at 66.2%.
+The median monthly mortgage repayment was $1,517, lower than the Australian Capital Territory average of $2,080.
+Weekly rent median was $430, compared to the Australian Capital Territory's $450.
+Nationally, Belconnen's mortgage repayments were below the average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing